ysk1020/BDI-Calculator/README.md

-Certainly!
-Below is a sample `README.md` structure for your BMI (Body Mass Index) Calculator app built using Flutter and Dart.
-This example assumes that your app offers basic BMI calculation functionalities.
-You can adjust the content to better match the specific features and functionalities of your app.

----

 # BMI Calculator

 This BMI Calculator is a user-friendly mobile application built with Flutter and Dart, providing a quick and easy way to calculate your Body Mass Index (BMI).
 Whether you're health-conscious or just curious, this app helps you understand where you stand in terms of your body mass relative to your height.